cml87/weblogic1/README.md

 ```text
 ~/Oracle/Middleware/Oracle_Home/oracle_common/common/bin/config.sh
 ```
+When creating a domain pay attention to not set the listening port of the AdminServer to a port already in use, for example, by another console.
+I made this mistake and had to delete and make the domain afresh.

 Notice that this important script for Weblogic is not in the wlserver/ directory.
 A domain is a logical concept.
 Thus, its "location" is nothing but the location of its config files and libraries.
 It is recommended to create our domains separated from the rest of Weblogic components, ie. out of the Oracle home dir.
 The default location for a newly created domain will be `/home/<user>/Oracle/Middleware/Oracle_Home/user_projects/domains/base_domain`, but we can create it wherever we want.

 The script `config_builder.sh` is the other important script, used to create domain templates.